hl2/hl2.dev/content/blog/releasing-openapi-specification-for-hl2-panorama-api/index.md

 ---
-title: "Releasing OpenAPI Specification for hl2 Panorama API"
+title: "Releasing the OpenAPI specification for the hl2 Panorama API"
 date: 2019-03-18T17:15:04+04:00
 author: kevinpollet
 ---